rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 After a Pipeline is configured it is ready to be executed.
 Upon each execution a new Pipeline run is created with its own Status and RunId (starting from 1).
 When started, a Pipeline always begins with Status `IN_PROGRESS`.
 Upon successful completion its Status is set to `PASSED` and if something goes wrong and it doesn't manage to complete its Status is set to `FAILED`. </br>
 A Pipeline can be paused or canceled during its execution setting its Status to `PAUSED` or `CANCELED` respectively. </br>
-There is also a Status `AWAITING`, which means that an action by the user must be taken to continue the execution of the Pipeline.
+There is also the `AWAITING` Status, which means that an action by the user must be taken to continue the execution of the Pipeline.
+Usually this is caused by a Stage, which is set to be Manually Triggered or there being no Assignable Agents.

-As mentioned before a Pipeline consists of multiple Stages, all of each are executed in sequence.
+As mentioned before, a Pipeline consists of multiple Stages, all of which are executed in sequence.
 If all Stages complete successfully, the Pipeline's Status is set to `PASSED`.
 If one fails, all Stages after it will not be run and the Pipeline's Status is set to `FAILED`.

 ### Configuration Options